wkgcass/Latte-lang/ltls.md

 ---------------|--------------------------|-----------
-java::util::List | array                  | cast every element into component type Function       | functional interface     | param length should be the same and use Proxy to generate new object Function       | functional abstract class | param length should be the same and use `LessTyping` compiler to generate new object
+java::util::List | array                  | cast every element into component type Function       | functional interface     | param length should be the same and use Proxy to generate new object Function       | functional abstract class | param length should be the same and use `Latte` compiler to generate new object

 ##3.7 Pre Defined
 ###types